Jacquot-SFE/Synth-drum/teensy-based/moog-filter-var2/docs/resources.md

 * Timo H Tossavainen appears to be one of the guys behind all of this.
 He posted a [nugget](http://music.columbia.edu/pipermail/music-dsp/2000-March/037204.html) MusicDSP in 2000.
 Click the "next message" link for an addenda!

-* Grav's [Java Audiogroup](https://github.com/grav/audiogroup/blob/master/jvstwrapperplug/jVSTeXamples-0.9g-sources/jvst/examples/liquinth/MoogFilter.java) version, apparently an integer implementation?
+* Grav's [Java Audiogroup](https://github.com/grav/audiogroup/blob/master/jvstwrapperplug/jVSTeXamples-0.9g-sources/jvst/examples/liquinth/MoogFilter.java) version, apparently an integer implementation. * **Update 2/16/2016** *The constants gave it away: it's an implementation of Timo's "Variation 2", with added soft clipper on output4 (main output & feedback tap)*